-One of the topics of conversation that always seems to crop up between marketers is: “What is the value in a business blog?”
+One of the topics of conversation that always seems to crop up between marketers is: What is the value in a business blog?

 They couldn’t be more wrong.
 The value in business blogging isn’t always immediate and doesn’t always add up to financial return.
 But there are plenty of other good reasons why your organisation should jump on the bandwagon and get blogging!

-What this means for you is that your SEO (or Search Engine Optimisation, for those of you who may be new to this) will drastically improve and hence increase traffic.
+What this means for you is that your SEO (Search Engine Optimisation) will drastically improve and, hence, increase traffic.
 This not only means it is easier for new consumers to reach your business, but also that your online presence and reach will drastically improve.
 More pages means a larger website footprint, particularly with a mix of good quality and rich content.
 This will create greater SEO and contribute towards a higher ranking in the results pages.

 A blog is social sharing and interaction that is published on a platform that you control!
-It allows your organisation to comment on topical events, share your unique expertise, and even become a thought leader in your industry.
+It allows your organisation to comment on topical events, share your unique expertise and even become a thought leader in your industry.

 Social media will give more visibility and allow you to form and build upon your brand’s perceived identity.
 That is why it’s important to create a relationship and consistency between your blog and social media accounts.
-Whilst Twitter helps you to quickly share your articles, LinkedIn or Google+ will help you improve your SEO strategy.
+While Twitter helps you to quickly share your articles, LinkedIn or Google+ will help you improve your SEO strategy.
 In turn, this will lead to an increase in followers and interaction with your brand.
-But tread careful, remember people don’t use social media to be sold too, so make sure you tone down your selling tone.
+But tread carefully, remember people don’t use social media to be sold too, so make sure you tone down your selling tone.

 Even if you don’t see immediate results from your blogging endeavors, I urge you to continue in your quest!
-From a business perspective blogging will only add value to your online offering.
+From a business perspective, blogging will only add value to your online offering.

 If you need any help with your organisations digital offering, get in touch.